smitmartijn/networkinsight-cookbook/manuscript/ch-4-application-migration-planning.md

 `sum(CPU Cores), sum(Memory Consumed) of VMs where application = 'Migration Wave 1'`

-{caption: "Application Migration Planning -- CPU & Memory requirements"}
+{caption: "Application Migration Planning -- CPU & Memory requirements", width: "70%"}
 ![](images/image33.png)

 While the same can be achieved for disk usage and make the picture complete; Network Insight is focused on the networking aspects of your applications, not the compute & storage.
 It's perfectly possible to get an overview of the current usage, but Network Insight should not be used for capacity management and prediction for compute and storage resources. [vRealize Operations](http://vmware.com/go/vrops) (vROps) is much better in getting that full picture.